Ranger User Guide

 Use $HOME to reference your home directory in scripts.

-Use cd to change to $HOME.
+Use cd to change to $HOME. - work directory

-Store large files here.
+- Store large files here.

 Often users change to this directory in their batch scripts and run their jobs in this file system.